 If you are concerned about how your personal information is being handled or if you have a complaint about a breach by us of the Australian Privacy Principles, please contact us.

 We will acknowledge your complaint as soon as we can after receipt of your complaint.
 We will let you know if we need any further information from you to resolve your complaint.

 We aim to resolve complaints as quickly as possible.
 We strive to resolve complaints within five business days but some complaints take longer to resolve.
 If your complaint is taking longer, we will let you know what is happening and a date by which you can reasonably expect a response.

 If you are unhappy with our response, there are other bodies you can go to.

-The Australian Financial Complaints Authority (AFC) can consider most privacy complaints involving providers of financial services.
+Australian Financial Complaints Authority (AFCA) can consider most privacy complaints involving providers of financial services.